nrasch/nrasch.github.io/_posts/2019-07-28-machine-learning-image-classification-part-one.md

 The model created in this write-up will be to perform binary classification on a set of images, and output a set of predictions as to whether or not each of those images is a cat or not (hence the binary nature of the model).
 We covered the logistics of acquiring and developing an image data set in a [previous write-up](https://github.com/nrasch/Portfolio/tree/master/Machine-Learning/Python/02-ComputerVision-Dataset-Creation), so we'll assume that data set is available and being utilized for this project.

+**_Note_**:  You can find the source Jupyter notebook for this post [here](https://github.com/nrasch/Portfolio/blob/master/Machine-Learning/Python/03-ComputerVision-Classification/Classification-01.ipynb).

 ## Data Set

 In a previous write-up we dealt with the tasks involved in creating an image data set of labeled cat and non-cat pictures.
 This write-up will utilize the output of those efforts.
 In the `datasets` directory we have an HDF5 archive containing the image data for the model we'll build below.
 We can go ahead and examine the contents of the archive: